Building a Strong Foundation: Corrective Exercises, Muscle Capacity, Range of Motion, and the FRC System for Pain Reduction and Posture Improvement

 4. Pre-Pro-Post Biotics for your Microbiome

 1. Prebiotics are defined by the amount of food that your gut bacteria have at their disposal.
-Usually non-soluble fiber, which is found in vegetables, fruit, whole grains are what these bacterias feed on.
+Usually non-soluble fiber, found in vegetables, fruit, whole grains, are what these bacterias feed on.
 The probiotics are defined by the type and diversity of the species of bacteria that are found in the small but mostly large intestine.
 You can add probiotic foods to your daily diet such as: sauerkraut, kimchi, kefir, raw cheese, nato, umeboshi, etc. Postbiotic is the inter-relation between bacteria that is created by the gases and by-product that one bacteria might produce, which is then used by another bacteria allowing for an even more biodiverse environment.
 Aim to have a good balance of both pre and probiotics in your daily diet for optimal gut health.

 Exercise: